mlee091/sponge/writeups/assn7.md

 - **Caution**: If you have no idea about above best-submission item, please refer the Assignment PDF for detailed description.

 Solo portion:
 My implementation successfully started and ended a conversation with another copy of itself, and successfully transfered a one-megabyte file, with contents identical upon receipt.
 No additional changes were made to pass these steps.

 Group portion:
-[]
+Our team name is Metcalfe and Kim Jeongwoo (POVIS ID: forluca) is my partner.
+Our implementations successfully started and ended a conversation with each other, and successfully transfered a one-megabyte file, with contents identical upon receipt.
+No additional changes were made to pass these steps.

 Creative portion (optional):
-[]
+I did not attempt the creative portion.

 Other remarks:
-[]
+No other remarks.

 - Optional: I had unexpected difficulty with: [describe]